tw-mosip/mimoto/docker-compose/README.md

 ## How to run this setup?

 1. Create loader_path folder in the same directory and Download the kernel auth adapter from [here](https://repo1.maven.org/maven2/io/mosip/kernel/kernel-auth-adapter/1.2.0.1/kernel-auth-adapter-1.2.0.1.jar).
-Copy the downloaded jar under loader_path directory.
+Copy the downloaded jar under loader_path directory and rename it to kernel-auth-adapter.jar

 2. Add Id providers as an issuer in mimoto-issuers-config.json